Shasless/GIRARD_Adrien_TP3_ST2API/README.md

 # TP3Csharp
 Adrien GIRARD

+In order to execute the project open the c# project, dowload the dependence required (newtonsoft ..) and execute the project projet.
+You can also go in the programme __exe file and execute WeatherReport

 Question:

 1. I didnt encouter large problems during the realisation of tp2.
 In fact the course of the last semester with mister Fontana give me everything that i need to realize this tp